Special Needs Dogs

 Geezers & Grannies

 Meet Winslow Homer!
 He is our latest Old Geezer rescue pooch.
 Homer was in an over-crowded shelter near Heath, Ohio when we saw his sad photos.
 He was depressed, not eating and in danger of being put to sleep.
 Thankfully an IBR volunteer was able to pull him to safety and so far he is doing GREAT!
 Look he is all smiles!!
-As he went to the vet 3-08 for an exam, and blood work, we will know what shape he is in soon.
-Here is his photo album on Facebook.
-Please also visit our Geezers & Grannies section to see some of our very special senior dogs looking for a place to rest their heads in their golden years.
+Homer is doing well in foster care and although he has some terrible arthritis in his neck, he is happy.
+Homer even traveled to Illinois for one of our fundraising Garage Sales in June.
+It was so exciting to meet him in person.

 Mandi & Ophelia-- Some Tough Ol Bird--dogs!!